Unusuario2/gm_snowboreal_versions/README.md

  11. game                dev -windowed +sv_cheats 1 -console -width 1080 -height 720 $gamedir $path\$file.bsp
 ```
 # LICENSE AND TERMS OF USE
- You cannot redistrinute this files in the workshop/moddb/gamebana or other modding website WITHOUT MY PERMISION.
+ You cannot redistribute this files in the workshop/moddb/gamebana or other modding website WITHOUT MY PERMISION.
+ If you redistribute this file  WITHOUT MY PERMISION i will take it down.
- If you want to make a mod of this map, contact me in steam (https://steamcommunity.com/profiles/76561199073832016/) or discord (carlos suarez#7285)
+ Do you want to make a mod of this map?
+Contact me in steam (https://steamcommunity.com/profiles/76561199073832016/) or discord (carlos suarez#7285)